FarronF/limerick-council-meetings/meetings/2024/04/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 11th March 2024.md

 and the harmful effects assessment to reduce environmental noise where exposure levels

 affect human health.
-A public consultation on the Draft Noise Action Plans will be held at--- 3
+A public consultation on the Draft Noise Action Plans will be held at
+---
+3

 the end of March 2024 with the final Noise Action Plans to be submitted to the